 Te Whare Nui o Tuteata

-Scion's striking new three storey building, Te Whare Nui o Tuteata, is open daily.
+Scion's striking three storey building, Te Whare Nui o Tuteata, is open daily.

 Te Whare Nui o Tuteata is Scion’s front door for business visitors and the public.
-All are invited to experience the building’s unique structural design, discover innovative technologies and science achievements in the interactive exhibition area and enjoy refreshments from the new Eastwood café.
+All are invited to experience the building’s unique structural design, discover innovative technologies and science achievements in the interactive exhibition area and enjoy refreshments from Eastwood café.